LisaMcGautier/codeQuiz/README.md

 Figured out that my syntax for currentIndex was incorrect!!
 I was ASSIGNING `currentIndex = currentIndex++` instead of simply INCREMENTING currentIndex++!! 🙂

 Added some dynamic styling and checked for responsiveness on smaller screens.

+Figured out how to change the background color while keeping the integrity of the Bootstrap styling.

+7/22

+Started working on the highscore function.
+Not there yet.
+Made adjustments to the "You did it!" screen; input field and Submit button not showing up.